-IKEv2 and OpenVPN support with strong AES-256 encryption keeps all your tunnel traffic safe from snoopers, while stealth technology tries to obfuscate your VPN usage, perhaps allowing you to get online even in countries which try to detect and block VPN traffic.
+IKEv2 and OpenVPN support with strong AES-256 encryption keeps all your tunnel traffic safe from snoopers, while stealth technologies try to obfuscate your VPN usage, perhaps allowing you to get online even in countries which actively block VPN traffic.

 - Want to try Windscribe?
 Check out the website here

-Support is available via chat and ticket, if you need it, but it's not 24/7 and there's no live chat.
+Support is available via ticket, if you need it, but it's not 24/7 and there's no live chat.
 Still, there's an unusual bonus in Windscribe's own subreddit with many new posts every day.
-That's valuable as it allows potential customers to see what real Windscribe users are talking about, the questions they have and the issues they're facing, a level of transparency you rarely see with other VPNs.
+That's valuable as it allows potential customers to see what real Windscribe users are talking about, the questions they have and the issues they're facing – a level of transparency you rarely see with other VPNs.

 Plans and pricing

-Windscribe's free plan offers a generous 10GB of data transfer a month if you register with your email address (2GB if you don't).
-You're limited to a single connection and just ten servers (US, Europe and Hong Kong), but that's still better you'll get with many services ('sorry, our free app only connects to Brunei, is that a problem?').
+Windscribe's free plan offers a generous 10GB of data transfer a month if you register with your email address, 2GB if you don't.
+You're limited to just 10 servers – North America, Europe and Hong Kong – but that's still better than you'll get with many services ('sorry, our free app only connects to Brunei, is that a problem?').

-Upgrading to a commercial plan gets you unlimited data, access to all 100 locations, support for up to 5 simultaneous connections, and the ability to generate custom OpenVPN, IKEv2 and SOCKS5 configurations (important, as you can't use OpenVPN without that.)
+Upgrading to a commercial plan gets you unlimited data, access to all 110 locations, and the ability to generate custom OpenVPN, IKEv2 and SOCKS5 configurations.

-Whatever your preference, Windscribe gives you a wider than usual choice of payment options, including card, PayPal, Bitcoin and other cryptocurrencies via CoinPayments.net, and gift cards and assorted other options via Paymentwall.
+Whatever your preference, Windscribe gives you a wider than usual choice of payment options, which include card, PayPal, Bitcoin and other cryptocurrencies via CoinPayments.net, along with gift cards and assorted other options via Paymentwall.

 Privacy and logging